 - Prospective students must have achieved Ulpan Level Beit* by the time they are accepted for interview following their application to the College.
 All students must have completed Ulpan Level Gimmel* by the start of their first academic year.

 - Award of a BA degree of a good standard (2:1 or higher) or the academic equivalent.

-- Students must be willing to spend time in an accredited academic programme in Israel.
+- Students must be willing to spend time in a programme in Israel.

 - Prospective students must have Jewish status, as recognised by a Beit Din of the Liberal, Masorti or Reform rabbinate or an Orthodox Beit Din and to have held that status for a minimum of five years prior to entry.

-- Prospective students must obtain a reference, preferably from their community rabbi.
+- Prospective students must provide the names of two referees one of which should preferably be their community rabbi.
 Rabbis serving Leo Baeck College as faculty members may fulfil this role in exceptional circumstances.